paulduchesne/everything/README.md

-# everything
+# Everything
-Composition and performance environment for Raspberry PI.
+Composition and performance environment for Raspberry Pi.

+**Setup**

+Install script is tested and working using a Raspberry Pi 4B and a PiSound, SD card configured via Raspberry Pi Imager v1.8.1, OS Lite 32-bit.